 The experts Green Building Advisor are straight forward: “Crawl space walls should be insulated with rigid foam or closed-cell spray polyurethane foam.”

 Many crawl spaces may have been insulated, but the materials are not sufficient – or ventilation may be causing more harm than good.

-AGL Spray Foam has insulated hundreds of crawl spaces in Greater Philadelphia and knows what it takes to eliminate every problem your crawl space might cause.
+AGL Spray Foam has insulated and encapsulated hundreds of crawl spaces in Greater Philadelphia and knows what it takes to eliminate every problem your crawl space might cause.